philpax/aitai/README.md

 Stage 1 scripts can take a Stage 0 sample or the raw dumps.
 Their job is to extract all relevant submissions and comments and discard all irrelevant data.

 Stage 2 scripts take the result of Stage 1 scripts and extract any metadata required for later.

+Stage 3 scripts take the output of Stage 1 and Stage 2 scripts and combine them.